 I run a busy professional editing company called BubbleCow which deals with hundreds of edits per year.
-We’ve been running since 2007 and over the years I have discovered that the key to consistent high quality editing is good training, good communication and clear systems.
+We’ve been running since 2007 and over the years I have discovered that the key to consistent high-quality editing is good training, good communication, and clear systems.

 One problem that we have identified is that not all manuscripts come to us at the same technical standard.
 This means that editing can be difficult since you need to start at a different point for each book.

-I realised that we needed a way to make sure that all manuscripts were at the same editorial point when editing started.
+I realized that we needed a way to make sure that all manuscripts were at the same editorial point when editing started.
 This way editors would not need to worry about missing vital steps.

 The solution was to create a system (in this case a checklist) that allowed all of the essential-yet-routine parts of the pre-edit to be completed with the minimum amount of hassle.
 Before each edit begins in earnest, the editor follows the checklist and applies each step to the manuscript on which they are working.

-The result is a consistent, high quality service.
+The result is a consistent, high-quality service.

 What Does The List Look Like?